danietakeshi/ml-zoomcamp-project-1/README.md

 13. Saving the Model:
    - The trained model, along with the `DictVectorizer` object and feature names, is saved to a binary file with a filename that includes hyperparameter values and the RMSE score.

+## Flask API

+The code ([predict](./code/predict.py)) sets up a Flask web service for predicting the age of crabs and determining whether they are ready for harvest.
+It uses a pre-trained XGBoost regression model loaded from a binary file.

+1. **Loading Pre-trained Model:**
+   - The code loads a pre-trained XGBoost model, a `DictVectorizer`, and feature names from a binary file.

+2. **Flask Application Setup:**
+   - It creates a Flask application named 'churn' for handling HTTP requests.

+3. **Prediction Endpoint ('/predict'):**
+   - The `/predict` route is defined to receive POST requests with crab information.

+4. **Making Predictions:**
+   - The code transforms the received crab data, prepares it for XGBoost, and uses the model to predict the crab's age.
+It also determines if the crab is ready for harvest based on the predicted age.

+5. **JSON Response:**
+   - A JSON response is generated, containing the predicted crab age and a 'harvest' flag.

+6. **Server Startup:**
+   - The Flask application is started with debugging enabled, listening on all available network interfaces at port 9696.